 Spread Footing 101: Your Guide To Spread Footing Foundations In Texas

 If you’ve ever heard the term “spread footing” and wondered what it means, you’re not alone.
 A spread footing is a type of structural base used to support buildings by spreading their weight over a wider area of soil.
+When spread footing foundations fail, professional foundation repair is the fastest way to protect your Texas home from further damage.

 Spread footings are often made of concrete and reinforced with steel, and they sit beneath the foundation walls or columns of a building, distributing the load evenly so the structure doesn’t sink or shift over time.
-In other words, they act like snowshoes for your home — helping to prevent the foundation from putting too much pressure on a small area of soil.
+In other words, they act like snowshoes for your home, helping to prevent the foundation from putting too much pressure on a small area of soil.

 To learn more about this foundation type, and what to do when problems form, turn to our experts at G.L.
 Hunt.